All of ARI’s Board of Directors are independent, voting members. The year they began participating on the Board is listed in parentheses.

 Treasurer, Christopher J. Flynn (2015)

 Christopher Flynn joined Pentagon Federal Credit Union (PenFed) in 2001, and served as the Senior Executive Vice President.
-During my tenure the credit union grew from $3.5 billion to over $18 billion.
+During his tenure the credit union grew from $3.5 billion to over $18 billion.
 He served on various credit union committees; executive, pension, planning, human resources, credit and asset/liability.
-HIs responsibilities included risk management, treasury, investment management, credit and collections, financial services, planning, innovation, security and facilities.
+His responsibilities included risk management, treasury, investment management, credit and collections, financial services, planning, innovation, security and facilities.
 Most recently he also served as President and CEO of the PenFed Foundation (revenues and serves tripled during this period) and the Credit Union’s CRA officer.
 Flynn retired in March 2014 and lectured on financial education throughout the military community, various universities and received commendations from members of Congress and the office of White House Communications.
 His neice has a child diagnosed with autism spectrum disorder.

 S. Jill James, Ph.D.
 (2017)